xavierkamp/tsForecastR/README.md

 ``` r
 tensorflow::install_tensorflow(version = 1.14)
 ```
-When installing packages, it may be that you will sometimes be required to restart the R session and repeat the installation in order to succesfully install or update packages.
+When installing packages, you may be required to restart the R session and repeat the installation process in order to successfully install or update packages.

 ### Dependencies